erguotou520/vue-fullstack/README.md

 This project's goal is to help people create a **reactive, realtime and user friendly** backend system.

 ## Requirement
 - `Mongodb` This project requires `mongodb` as the database.
 You can follow [it's tutorial](https://docs.mongodb.com/manual/administration/install-community/) to install it if you haven't installed it already.
+In consideration of the recent [mongodb attack event](https://www.bleepingcomputer.com/news/security/mongodb-apocalypse-is-here-as-ransom-attacks-hit-10-000-servers/), it's highly recommend to enable auth and disable public login for your mongodb.
 - Basic `vue.js` skills

 ## About i18n